mikekeith52/Police-shootings-insights_updated/README.md

 The question frequently comes up about if when the police shoot and kill an individual, whether that killing was racially motivated.

 ## Update
 This project is an update of one I completed a few years ago with the same data.
 My initial thought was that the predictors in this dataset didn't have any strong predictive power, so the last project I completed was fully descriptive in nature.
 I wanted to know the direction of the factors in the dataset and whether we could see statistical significance by measuring their effect on the target variable.
+I wasn't interested in knowing if the variables could demonstrate any predictive power.

 This time, I wanted to expand on the descriptive analysis, offering more in-depth insights into *why* the data was saying what it was, as well as try to offer predictive techniques that could out-perform simply guessing about the data.

-Last time I used R, this time I used Python.
+Programming note: last time I used R, this time I used Python.

 The key takeaways are given their own section [below](#key-findings).
 Before that, I will review the data in question and my methodology in deriving my conclusions.